WATCH THE RECORDING FROM OUR LIVE PANEL WEBINAR

 As the maritime industry is still reeling from the fallout of Covid-19, it is faced with the stark realities of the Ukraine conflict and the heightened importance of the mental and physical welfare of seafarers.
 The industry is having to rethink the way it supports, engages with and empowers its workforce.

-The event is open to all and free to attend.
-Join our panel discussion of leading maritime voices, to examine the technologies and tools available to the sector to support seafarers globally and learn about:
+Find out about technologies and tools available to the maritime sector to support seafarers globally and learn about:

 Dr. Arthur Diskin, MD, Global Medical Director, Future Care, is a Fellow of the American College of Emergency Physicians (FACEP), Chairman of the Department of Emergency Medicine at Mount Sinai Medical Center, on staff at Jackson Memorial Hospital and participates as faculty in teaching emergency medicine residents.